kfix/MacPin/README.md

 ![screenie](/dock_screenshot.png?raw=true "screen shot")
 </center>

-the GitHub released apps are runnable under macOS 10.14.

-While less featureful than Electron (no Node and Chromium here),
+While less featureful than Electron-based apps (no Node and Chromium here),
-they are [slim and fast like MacGap](https://discuss.atom.io/t/app-too-big/28845), thanks to use of macOS-shipped components.
+they are slimmer due to nearly-exclusive use of OS-shipped components.

 ```
 $ du -hs build/macosx-x86_64-apple-macosx10.13/apps/{Slack,MacPin}.app/